 edit Definitions of mean and median

 In mathematics and statistics, the mean or the arithmetic mean of a list of numbers is the sum of the entire list divided by the number of items in the list.
-When it comes to symmetric distributions, the mean is probably the best measure to arrive at central tendency.
+When looking at symmetric distributions, the mean is probably the best measure to arrive at central tendency.
 In probability theory and statistics, a median is that number separating the higher half of a sample, a population, or a probability distribution, from the lower half.

 edit How to calculate